Quit The Rat Race!

 Here is where something sparked for me.
 Cynthia then says that if we are preparing for death, then shouldn't we be enjoying our lives now and enjoying the present now.
 AHA!

-Stop being one of those people that goes through the motions to get to the next best thing.
+Stop being one of those people that go through the motions to get to the next best thing.
 Enjoy the process, enjoy the journey and then when you get there relish the moment.
 Then continue your journey to the next destination.

 Along the journey you will have several wins some small, some large, celebrate all of them!
 But if your whole life consists of arriving and never the journey, if you do arrive, is it going to be worth all the time and moments that you missed out on?